 Some of the instrumentation that students will use include:

-Students have the opportunity to present their research at conferences in places such as Houston, Texas, and Atlantic City, N.J.
+Students have the opportunity to present their research at conferences in places such as Atlantic City, Houston, Texas, and Quebec City, Canada.
 Presentations include:

 Additionally, seniors encouraged to conduct their own research have access to the most current environmental research equipment.
 Recent senior projects include:

 - “Analysis of the Combined Effects of External Loading and Internal Pressure on Pipe Breaks.”